acheval/markdown-cv/index.md

 *Managing health radioprotection applications for France's Nuclear Power Plants*

-*Team of ~15 people in Lyon and Bordeaux.
-We were in charge of five applications used in Nuclear Power Plants, used to monitor radiation doses gathered by workers during their missions*
+Team of ~15 people accross Lyon and Bordeaux.
+We were in charge of five applications used in Nuclear Power Plants.
+These applications handled ionizing radiation doses measurements (dosimetry), received by workers during their missions, which were then transfered over to various services (IRSN, Doctors, HR, etc.)

 - Refactoring of Ansible playbooks
 - Infrastructure migration of critical application